 The building was erected sometime between 1883 and 1884, and its first resident is believed to by Sarah Webster (Munsell), the widow of George C. Webster.
 175 Stocking is first mentioned in an 1884 Grand Rapids City Directory as a “fancy goods and notions” business with Sarah Webster (Munsell) as its proprietor.
 In 1886, it was the residence of Sarah Webster and Lucine (or Lucina) Munson, a carpet weaver who lived in various places on the Westside throughout the 1860s and 1870s.

 In 1959, the business listed was Fred Bialk, Tailor, and the building also housed Bender’s Barbershop.
 The Bialk family owned it until at least 1999.
 Most recently the building was a retail clothing store.
-We purchased it in 2017 with the intention of starting Corridor Coffee.
+We purchased it in 2017 with the intention of starting Corridor Coffee and opened on January 22, 2018.